Thursday, October 20, 2011

 [expression-using-it]

-And of course the name of the implicit argument is 'it'.
+And of course the name of the single argument will be 'it'.

 Closures As Last Arguments